 US President John F Kennedy said about landing a man on the moon: “We choose to [do these things] not because they are easy, but because they are hard.”
 So might anybody who wishes to take up flying describe their desire to be challenged and to succeed in doing something that most people, even in today’s internet era where almost anything can be learned at the click of a mouse, do not experience; to control a flying machine themselves.
 I don’t want anybody to be put off that fantastic goal by the thought that they might not achieve it without a single failure.

-Get Into Flying exists precisely to inspire others to do what I enjoy doing most of all; flying.
 In order to inspire others we have to be confident, speak out in support and demonstrate our own successes as motivation.
 But equally, I think we have an obligation to talk about the things we have found difficult; the struggles we have had becoming competent, because I don’t want anybody who aspires to do my job to look at me and think I’m here because I’ve never failed.